 The third Keren-happuch (that is Plenty restored, or A horn of paint), because (says he) God had wiped away the tears which fouled his face, Job 16:16. (from Matthew Henry's Commentary on the Whole Bible: New Modern Edition, Electronic Database.
 Copyright (c) 1991 by Hendrickson Publishers, Inc.).

 Essentially, the above is referring to face paint, or more specifically eye make-up.
+Notice also:

-Let us specifically look at what the passage in Job states:
+Now, let us specifically look at what the passage in Job states:

 And he called the name of the first Jemimah, the name of the second Keziah, and the name of the third Keren-Happuch.
 In all the land were found no women so beautiful as the daughters of Job (Job 42:14-15, NKJV).